mmiller42/resume/README.md

 1. Save the file.

 Now we should be at a point where the deploy script will be executed every time anyone pushes to the build (or configured) branch.
-To try it, make a change to a file, then run [npm run deploy](#npm-run-deploy).
+To try it, make a change to a file, then run [`npm run deploy`](#npm-run-deploy).
 It should automatically be reflected on the web host.

 ## Scripts